deluxebrain/ansible-role-terraform/README.md

 make install
 ```

-`pip-tools` manages the project dependencies through the included `requirements.in` file, and is responsible both for the generation of the `requirements.txt` file and package installion into the virtual environment.
+`pip-tools` is responsible for the generation of the `requirements.txt` which is a fully pinned requirements file used for both synchronizing the Python virtual environment and for the installation of packages within a production environment.

 Note that this means that the `requirements.txt` file *should not be manually edited* and must be regenerated every time the `requirements.in` file is changed.
+This is done as follows, which also synchronizes any package changes into the virtual environment:

 ```sh
 # Compile the requirements.in file to requirements.txt
 # Install the requirements.txt pacakges into the virtual environment
 make sync
 ```

+`pip-tools` and other development requirements are installed through the `requirements-dev.txt` file, as follows:

 ## License